Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 8. Bromeliad

 Care requirements: Bromeliads are simple to maintain and can make long lasting house plants.
-They can survive for years even in less than ideal conditions.
+They can survive for years when properly cared for.
 Most types of bromeliads (including pineapples!) produce offshoots after flowering.
+Once the flower dies, that part of the plant will not bloom again.
 These make them easy to propagate.

 Watering: Once every week or two.